FabricLink

 Please let us know your comments about this site.
 Or, contact us to find out more about our live seminar programs for major retailers, associations or consumer groups.

-ZyYIA - Item 790 - Black Pocket Light N Tight
+ZYIA - Item 882 - Black Light N Tight Hi-Rise Crop 17

-Our most popular leggings, this high-performance design offers a firm compression that feels oh-so-supportive whether you plan to run a marathon or just run the day.
-The fitted design and high quality fabric contours to your shape stay in place for a frictionless, effortlessly flattering look.
+Our most popular leggings.
+This high-performance design offers a firm compression that feels oh-so-supportive whether you plan to run a marathon or just run the day.
+The fitted design and high quality fabric contours to your shape & stay in place for a frictionless, effortlessly flattering look.

 Shop for this technology>